voschezang/coding-handbook/domain-driven-design.md

 		result.add(Converter.toUSD(self.euros));
 		return result;

-		// alternatively, a one-line functional static method could be used
+		// alternatively, a one-liner with functional static methods could be used
 		// return USD.addTwo(self.dollars, Converter.toUSD(self.euros));
 	}

-	// excl. getters, setters
 }
 ```

-Because the two implementations are comparable, one could be used to generate the other.
+Because the two implementations are [comparable](https://en.wikipedia.org/wiki/Isomorphism), one could be used to generate the other.
-For that reason I favour the shortest version.